Ghini/ghini.desktop/doc/use_cases-jbq.rst

          In this botanical garden, we receive plants from different types of origin.
-It could be from expeditions (plants coming from nature, collected with legal permission from MAE - Ecuadorian Environment Ministery), donated plants mostly coming as gifts from collectionist or orchid commercialization enterprises, purchased,
+It could be from expeditions (plants coming from nature, collected with legal permission from MAE - Ecuadorian Environment Ministry), donated plants mostly coming as gifts from collectors or orchid commercialization enterprises, purchased,
          or confiscated plants (usually coming from MAE raids around the country).